Key takeaways

 Extract what the experts know

-This is where most of the real work happens, and it’s the work that’s hardest to outsource to a junior writer or an AI tool.
-Subject matter experts hold knowledge in patterns and instincts that they often can’t articulate cleanly.
+Pulling knowledge out of experts’ heads is the hardest part of the work, and the part that resists junior writers and AI tools the most.
+Subject matter experts (SMEs) hold what they know in patterns and instincts they often can’t articulate cleanly.
 Asking them “what do new hires need to know?” gets you a list of facts.
 Asking them “tell me about the last time a new hire surprised you” gets you the stories where the actual judgment lives.

 Design the experience

-Then comes the design itself.
-Learning objectives that describe what the learner will be able to do (not just “understand”).
-A sequence that builds capability in the right order.
-Practice opportunities that mirror the real situations people will face.
-Feedback that actually teaches rather than just scoring.
-Assessments that measure whether the design worked.
+The design phase produces the blueprint that everything else is built from: objectives that describe what the learner will be able to do (not just “understand”), a sequence that builds capability in the right order, practice opportunities that mirror real situations on the job, feedback that actually teaches rather than just scoring, and assessments that measure whether the design worked.

-This is the stage where storyboards get built and decisions get made about modality (eLearning, video, ILT, blended), interactivity level, and assessment strategy.
-The output is a blueprint detailed enough that a developer can build it without having to guess at intent.
+This is the stage where storyboards get built and decisions get made about delivery format (eLearning, video, instructor-led training, or blended), interactivity level, and assessment strategy.
+The output is detailed enough that a developer can build it without having to guess at intent.

 Iterate after launch

 Good instructional designers don’t disappear after delivery.
 They look at the data.
 What learners struggled with, where they dropped off, what changed on the job.
-First versions are rarely the best versions, and treating training like a finished product instead of an evolving system is one of the quietest reasons it stops working.
+First versions are rarely the best versions, and training quietly stops working when teams treat the launch as the finish line.

 The instructional design models you’ll hear about

 The major instructional design models are ADDIE, SAM, Bloom’s Taxonomy, Dick and Carey, and Merrill’s First Principles.
-None of them is “the right one.”
-They’re frameworks, each with strengths, and most experienced practitioners draw from several depending on the project.
-Here’s what each one is for.
+None is “the right one.”
+They’re frameworks with different strengths, and most experienced practitioners draw from several depending on the project.

 ADDIE